Use a QR Code reader on a mobile device to add this person as a contact:

 - Russell, M., Cheetham, P., Evans, D., Hambleton, E., Hewitt, I., Manley, H., Gale, J., Pitman, D. and Stewart, D., 2016.
 The Durotriges Project, Phase Three: an interim statement.
 Proceedings of the Dorset Natural History & Archaeological Society, 137.

-- Pitman, D. and Doonan, R.C.P., 2016.
-Beyond the grave: Crafting identities in the Middle Bronze Age Southern Trans Urals.
-In: Horn, C., ed.
-Warfare in Bronze Age Society: The Impact of Combat and Warfare on Societies in Bronze Age Europe and Beyond.
-Cambridge University Press.
+- Pitman, D. and Doonan, R., 2018.
+Beyond the Grave: Crafting Identities in the Middle Bronze Age Southern Trans Urals.
+Warfare in Bronze Age Society.
+119-135.

 - Doonan, R.C.P., Hanks, B., Pitman, D., Kupriyanova, E. and Zdanovich, D., 2015.
 Eventful deaths – eventful lives?
 Bronze age mortuary practices in the late prehistoric Eurasian steppes of central Russia (2100–1500 BC).
 In: Renfrew, C., Boyd, M. and Morley, I., eds.
 Death Rituals, Social Order and the Archaeology of Immortality in the Ancient World: 'Death Shall Have No Dominion'.
 Cambridge University Press.